tinymce/tinymce-docs/_includes/release-notes/new-features.md

 ### UI accessibility

-The new TinyMCE 5.0 has a better UI accessibility for a diverse set of users.
+The new TinyMCE 5.0 editor has improved UI accessibility for a diverse set of users.
 Tiny is committed to adhering to WCAG 2.1 standards to ensure content is accessible to everyone.

+TinyMCE 5.0 conforms to WCAG 2.1 standards and has a stricter editor UI and workflow to offer a much more accessibility-compliant interface and a consistent workflow.
 TinyMCE UI can be mouse or keyboard driven.

 The new UI delivers a consistent user experience when used with screen readers or browsers in various modes like high contrast on both mobile and desktop platforms.

-TinyMCE 5.0 conforms to WCAG 2.1 standards and has a stricter editor UI and workflow to offer a much more accessibility-compliant interface and a consistent workflow.
 While this may impact a developer's customization abilities, they receive a more overall consistent user experience.

 <!-- ### UI microcopy audit